theeghanprojecthub/event-listener-demo/README.md

 ### Release Process

 This repository uses **GitHub Actions** to automate the release process.
-When a new version tag (e.g., `v1.0.1`) is pushed to the `main` branch, a workflow is triggered.
-This workflow uses **PyInstaller** to compile the `agent.py` script into a single, dependency-free binary.
-It then creates a new **GitHub Release** and uploads the compiled binary along with the default `monitor_rules.json` and `action_rules.json` files as release assets.
+When a new version tag (e.g., `v1.0.1`) is pushed, a workflow is triggered.
+This workflow uses **PyInstaller** to compile the `agent.py` script and its dependencies into a single, dependency-free binary.
+It then creates a new **GitHub Release** and uploads the compiled binary along with the default configuration files as release assets.
 This automated process makes new versions of the agent immediately available for the Linux service installation method.